 It assures patients that they can get a response within a specific time period.
 Faster responses build trust and encourage patients to rely on a portal for increasing engagement.

-Educate patients on portal benefits
+Educate patients on what portal is used for

 Many patients don’t use portals simply because they don’t understand its need.